textileio/powergate/cli-docs/pow/pow_wallet_sign.md

-## pow wallet balance
+## pow wallet sign

-Print the balance of the specified wallet address
+Signs a message with storage profile wallet addresses.

 ### Synopsis

-Print the balance of the specified wallet address
+Signs a message using all wallet addresses associated with the storage profile

 ```
-pow wallet balance [address] [flags]
+pow wallet sign [hex-encoded-message] [flags]
 ```

 ### Options

 ```
-  -h, --help   help for balance
+  -h, --help   help for sign
 ```

 ### Options inherited from parent commands